8 Free DIY Lifeguard Chair Plans You Can Build Today (with Pictures)

 The Lifeguard Chair From Recycled Lumber is the second plan brought to us by Instructables, and this one makes good use of disposed of or easy-to-find wood.
 The instructions call for a table saw, but you can probably get by with a hand saw if you don’t have one.
 The plan expects the project to take a few days.

-6. DIY Lifeguard Chair – Building Lifeguard Stands by Suzy Homesteader
+5. DIY Lifeguard Stands by Suzy Homesteader

 The Building Lifeguard Stands video is brought to us by Suzy Homesteader of the Rockies.
 She not only explains how she built her giant lifeguard stand, but she also gives you plenty to think about before you build a large structure like a lifeguard stand.
 The project is fairly easy to make even though it’s huge, and it only requires plenty of time and lumber.
 Since there is so much lumber involved, it’s probably best to use a table saw to cut through the wood faster.

-7. DIY Lifeguard Chair – Understandably Random
+6. DIY Lifeguard Chair by Understandably Random

 The DIY Pallet Project…Lifeguard Chair is brought to us by UNDERSTANDABLY RANDOM, and it provides us with a plan to use an old pallet to make our lifeguard chair.
 The tutorial is short but easy to follow, and there are very few materials required outside of the old pallet.
 You could probably complete this project in a day or two without special tools.